Instagram Tips & Strategies

 Method 1: The Simple Multi-Slide Strategy

-The most straightforward and reliable way to tag more than 20 people is to simply use more than one Story slide.
-Don't overthink it, this method is effective because it’s simple.
-When you have 40 people to thank, create two stunning Story slides.
-Got 60?
+The most straightforward and reliable way to tag more than 20 people is to simply use multiple Story slides.
+Don’t overthink it, this method is effective because it’s simple.
+When you have 40 people to thank, create two engaging Story slides.
+Have 60?
 Make it three.
-Each new slide gives you a fresh batch of 20 mentions.
+Each new slide provides a fresh batch of 20 mentions.

-The key here is to keep the experience seamless for your viewers so it feels like one cohesive thought rather than a series of disconnected posts.
+The key is to keep the experience seamless for your viewers so it feels like a single, coherent message rather than disconnected posts.

 How to Do It Step-by-Step: